Woffendm/Amazing-Pie-Widget/README.md

 ## There's no value on one of my segments!
 Your widget is broken!

-YOUR FACE is broken.
 It only displays values on segments whose area is >10% of the chart's total area.
 This is to stop a bunch of numbers getting smushed together.